TammyforIT/319sba/readme.md

 All routes are wrapped in try/catch blocks so errors don’t break the server, and everything is passed through a global error‑handling middleware.
 There is also a logger middleware that prints each request with a timestamp, making it easy to track activity during development.
-**So far, the project includes two types of middleware: a request logger and a global error handler.**
+ the project includes two types of middleware: a request logger and a global error handler.**

 The `conn.js` file manages the MongoDB connection using the `.env` configuration.
-The `seed.js` file populates the database with sample Owners, Vets, and Cats, including the proper references between them.
+The `seed.js` file populates db.

 Overall, the project includes:
 - Full CRUD routes for Cats, Owners, and Vets